Myles Straw Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 22nd in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have a 4.46 team ERA that ranks 19th among all league pitching staffs.
+- The Diamondbacks have the 18th-ranked team ERA among all MLB pitching staffs (4.41).

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (80 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (81 total, 1.2 per game).

-- Gallen (7-2) gets the starting nod for the Diamondbacks in his 15th start of the season.
-He has a 3.09 ERA in 84 1/3 innings pitched, with 93 strikeouts.
+- The left-hander last pitched on Tuesday against the Philadelphia Phillies, when he threw 4 2/3 innings, allowing five earned runs while giving up nine hits.

-- In his last time out on Sunday against the Detroit Tigers, the right-hander tossed 5 2/3 innings, allowing five earned runs while surrendering 10 hits.
+- The 25-year-old has an ERA of 4.86, with 5.9 strikeouts per nine innings, in 10 games this season.
+Opponents have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.